Mirror symmetry for the Tate curve via tropical and log corals: Proof of the Main Theorem

-By the Hurwitz formula we have $\pi^{*}w_{\tilde{C} }=w_{C'}$ where $w_{\tilde{C} }$ and $w_{C'}$ denote the canonical bundles over $C$ and $C'$ respectively.
+By the Hurwitz formula we have $\pi^{*}\omega_{\overline{C} }=\omega_{C'}$ where $\omega_{\overline{C} }$ and $\omega_{C'}$ denote the canonical bundles over $\overline{C}$ and $C'$ respectively.
 Applying the Riemann Roch Theorem for nodal curves, we obtain

 where $g=g(C')=0$ as each component of $C'$ is a copy of $\PP^1$ and the dual graph is a tree.
 Hence, $d=1$.
-Therefore, $\pi|_{C'}:C'\to \tilde{C} $ is an isomorphism. \end{proof} We will now discuss how to translate our results on the (degenerate) unfolded Tate curve to its $\ZZ$-quotient, hence to the degenerate Tate curve $\tilde{T}_0$.
-Note that as a scheme, $\tilde{T}_0$ is the product of a nodal elliptic curve $E$ with $\AA^1$.
+Therefore, $\pi|_{C'}:C'\to \overline{C} $ is an isomorphism. \end{proof} We will now discuss how to translate the equivalence of the tropical and log counts stated in Theorem \ref{main theorem} on the (degenerate) unfolded Tate curve to the $\ZZ$-quotient $T_0 \times \AA^1$.
 Let us first set up the counting problem on the tropical side.
 Denote the corresponding affine manifold by $\ol B= \trcone S^1$, which topologically is $S^1\times\RR_{\ge0}$.

-Each direction of positive or negative ends (the directions associated to positive edges and to edges adjacent to negative vertices of a coral graph) that enter the definition of the degree of a tropical coral is now only defined up to the $\ZZ$-action.
+Each direction of positive or negative ends (the directions associated to positive edges, or to the edges adjacent to negative vertices of a coral graph respectively) that enter the definition of the degree of a tropical coral is now only defined up to the $\ZZ$-action.
 Thus specifying a degree $\Delta$ on $\ol B$ amounts to choosing an equivalence class under the $\ZZ$-action of the corresponding data on $B= \trcone \RR$.
-If for given degree $\Delta$ and asymptotic constraint $\rho$ on $\ol B$, we look at tropical corals with a fixed number of positive and negative ends, but each direction and asymptotic constraint restricted only to an equivalence class under the $\ZZ$-action, there will always be infinitely many such tropical corals or none.
+Given a degree $\Delta$ and asymptotic constraint $\rho$ on $\ol B$, there are either zero or infinitely many tropical corals with a fixed number of ends and with each direction and asymptotic constraint restricted only to an equivalence class under the $\ZZ$-action.
 Indeed, given any tropical coral fulfilling the given constraints on its ends, the composition with the action of any integer on $B$ will produce another one.
 These tropical corals related by the $\ZZ$-action induce equal tropical objects on $\ol B$.
 Thus we should rather restrict to $\ZZ$-equivalence classes of tropical corals.
-A simple way to break the $\ZZ$-symmetry is to choose one representant of the $\ZZ$-equivalence class of directions of one of the ends, say the first one.
+A simple way to break the $\ZZ$-symmetry is to choose one representative of the $\ZZ$-equivalence class of directions of one of the ends.